ahadtar-1/Comparison-of-Classification-Machine-Learning-Algorithms-for-Mobile-Price-Prediction/README.md

 Python Notebook file:
 The notebook file consists of the machine learning code exhibited comprising of the classification models.
-Models used
-Logistic Regression, Support Vector Machine, XGBoost, Decision Trees, K-Nearest Neighbors
+The models used are Logistic Regression, Support Vector Machine, XGBoost, Decision Trees, K-Nearest Neighbors.

 Project Paper:
 The project paper comprises of an abstract, literature review, methodology, results, futurework, references, and conclusion.